c0derzer0/IntentClassification/README.md

 IntentClassificationWithClassNotebook.ipynb imports the IntentClassification.py and uses its class to perform the intent classification using BERT.

-Requirements.txt contains the packages and versions needed for running this repo
+requirements.txt contains the packages and versions needed for running this repo